LeiCodes/Portfolio/README.md

 #Python

 1. Time Series with Descriptive Statistics and Simulation: Returns a times series chart with a table descriptive Statistics and option to simulate future from an excel file
+2. Regular Expression: Sample Code used in identifying Offline and Online Slots in a warehouse to categortize